1- Pilots and co-pilots can’t eat the same meal on a Flight

 The air pressure inside the cabin places an enormous strain on the windows.
 The inside pane is largely superficial-the one you can touch and dirty up with fingerprints – is called a scratch pane.

 The middle pane is the one with the bleed hole that hole actually reduces the pressure on the middle pane, so only the outer pane takes the force of the cabin pressure - and it experiences that pressure more gradually during flight.
-Outer pane are taking the brunt of the pressure. the most important one, since it protects you from the pressure difference outside
+Outer pane is taking the brunt of the pressure. the most important one, since it protects you from the pressure difference outside

 So that means that if the outer pane somehow was broken by debris, we'd still have the middle pane to protect us from the lack of air pressure outside.
 Sure, it'd have a small hole in it, but that's nothing the plane's pressurization system couldn't compensate for.

 While this tiny hole plays an important role in keeping us safe, it also helps keep the window panes from fogging up – a result of the temperature difference between the inside and outside of the cabin – allowing us to stare out into the clouds.